-Chinese I (2)
+Chinese I

 This course focuses on acquiring survival fluency in spoken and written Mandarin Chinese, the national language of China.
 Classes with the Xiamen University teacher occur on Mondays, Wednesdays and Fridays.
 Chinese I classes with CSP teachers will be held as scheduled and include explanations on aspects of learning the languages such as Pinyin (the spelling system used on Mainland China) and tones along with activities such as memorizing an ancient Chinese poem in Mandarin and learning Chinese pop songs.
-Students who already have studied Chinese may apply for a more advanced class, in which they study with their own teacher with other advanced-language CSP students (if any).
-The course work will be adjusted based on the overall capabilities of the students involved.
+Students who already have studied Chinese may apply for a more advanced class, in which they study with their own teacher capabilities of the students involved.
 All students take the written exams for Chinese characters, vocabulary, and grammar of the CSP Chinese I.